 - In a large saucepan combine cider and brown sugar.
 For spice bag, place cinnamon, allspice, cloves, and the orange peel in center of a double-thick, 6-inch-square of 100% cotton cheesecloth.
 Bring corners of the cheesecloth together and tie with a clean string.
 Add spice bag to the saucepan with cider mixture.

 - Bring mixture to boiling; reduce heat.
 Simmer, covered, for 15 minutes.
 Remove spice bag and discard.
-If desired, serve cider in Apple Mugs.
 If desired, garnish with orange wedges and/or cinnamon sticks.